rwieruch/blog_robinwieruch_content/blog/learning-react/index.md

 ---
-title: "Learning React from two Angles in 2023"
+title: "How to learn React as a Library or Framework [2023]"
 description: "Learning React in 2023 as a library or framework is not an easy decision.
 Whether to learn React with Next.js as a framework ..."
 date: "2023-04-04T07:52:46+02:00"
 categories: ["React"]